liquitek/wgl2/README.md

 ***

-This is a realisation of a simple deferred rendering (geometry pass + lighting pass); camera math is done using quaternion operations.
+This is a realization of a simple deferred rendering (geometry pass + lighting pass); camera math is done using quaternion operations.